rodolfohgc/product-preview-card-component/README.md

 ### Useful resources

 - [The picture element | web.dev](https://web.dev/learn/design/picture-element) - This will help to tackle the two-different-images-with-two-different-orientations problem.
+- [Understanding and using rem units in CSS | Sitepoint](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/) - Useful to those who want to work with relavite units.

 ## Author